SalvatorePreviti/js13k-2022/post-mortem.md

 So, in the end, two single calls are needed to render the whole world for a given step, code [here](https://github.com/SalvatorePreviti/js13k-2022/blob/96ff2f28196e143bcc5e70be8b58135719d51472/app/main-loop.ts#L58) : drawElementsInstanced and drawElements

+### Input, gameplay

+The game supports first person and platformer view.
+The game can be won playing 100% in first person or platformer view, however some puzzles are definitely easier in first person, some others in platformer view.
+Is up to the player to decide how to play, and I think this is quite fun.
+I like first person view, but I also like platformer view, and I think that the game is better if the player can choose.
+The game is played with the keyboard, and the mouse is used only to look around in first person view.
+There is support for gamepad and touch screen.
+Touch screen was much more difficult than I expected.
+I decided to implement virtual joysticks not visible on screen, and this takes already a lot of space in the final bundle, and actually too much to add visible joysticks or other control mechanisms, and spent a lot of time trying to adjust it for phone and tablet.
+Is not perfect, but is playable on mobile.

+I decided to use extremely simple controls: move, switch levers.
+I did not want to add jump because would have added another input in the touch screen and increased complexity.
+Many reported that jumping could have improved the game, and I agree.
+In next one :)

+The gameplay is very simple as well, and the difficulty is not too high - is a competition, and there were another 160 games!
+I did not want to do something too challenging to play.
+Something that most of the player could finish.

+Game state is saved in localstorage every time a lever is pulled or a sould catched.
+The game restarts in the last checkpoint if the page gets reloaded.
+A button to clear the localstorage and reload the page is available in the pause menu.

+### Audio

+[Ryan Malm](https://github.com/Rybar) composed the song, based on ["Moonlight Sonata", Piano Sonata No. 14](https://www.youtube.com/watch?v=r6CTw_a0I14) in [soundbox](https://sb.bitsnbites.eu/).
+There are no sound effects, but the music is rich enough that there was no need.
+Is hard even to notice that they are not there.
+To reduce the size of the music player and the song as much as possible, I had to spend some time to hardcode and optimize both, so the source code of soundbox player was heavily modified to occupy as little as possible, and can now play only that song.
+There are some interesting minification tricks I used there, source code [here](https://github.com/SalvatorePreviti/js13k-2022/blob/main/app/music/music-player.ts)

 ## Final considerations